ASCII: Internal organization

 The code itself was patterned so that most control codes were together and all graphic codes were together, for ease of identification.
 The first two so-called ASCII sticks (32 positions) were reserved for control characters.
 The "space" character had to come before graphics to make sorting easier, so it became position 20_{hex}; for the same reason, many special signs commonly used as separators were placed before digits.
 The committee decided it was important to support uppercase 64-character alphabets, and chose to pattern ASCII so it could be reduced easily to a usable 64-character set of graphic codes, as was done in the DEC SIXBIT code (1963).
 Lowercase letters were therefore not interleaved with uppercase.
 To keep options available for lowercase letters and other graphics, the special and numeric codes were arranged before the letters, and the letter A was placed in position 41_{hex} to match the draft of the corresponding British standard.
-The digits 0–9 are prefixed with 011, but the remaining 4 bits correspond to their respective values in binary, making conversion with binary-coded decimal straightforward (for example, 5 in encoded to 0110101, where 5 is 0101 in binary).
+The digits 0–9 are prefixed with 011, but the remaining 4 bits correspond to their respective values in binary, making conversion with binary-coded decimal straightforward (for example, 5 is encoded to 0110101, where 5 is 0101 in binary).